 The big picture is the picture your mosaic looks like when you look at it from far away.
 This guide will help you pick a good one, as well as help you tweak it.
-Picking a good big picture, and tweaking it will make your mosaic look so much better.
+Picking a good big picture, and tweaking it can have a huge impact on the look of your mosaic.
 We will see how by covering the following topics with examples.
 Be sure to try moving the examples' comparison sliders to see the effect the big pictures have on the mosaic.

 For example, some people think a good big picture for a Mother's Day gift is a portrait of the mom.
 But in reality, she likely prefers a family portrait better than a portrait of just herself.
 It can feel a bit awkward to have a big portrait of yourself on your wall.
 And if it's for a grandma, she might prefer a family portrait from many years ago where you are little, and she looks more dashing.
 The big picture could also be something else she loves, like her favorite flower, favorite painting, the house you grew up in, her dog, or her cat.
 You know what she likes.
 It's the thought you put into it that will make her cry when she sees this.
 It's up to you.

-The "creation" of the mosaic is all about being creative about picking the big picture, and picking the small pictures that go inside it.
-It's not about our software that arranges it for you that adds meaning and value to the mosaic.
-People don't cry because our software did such an awesome job arranging the photos (Which it does), people cry when they get the mosaic because of the love you put into it.
+The creation of the mosaic is all about being creative about picking the big picture, and picking the small pictures that go inside it.
+It's not about our software that arranges it for you that adds meaning and value to your mosaic.
+People don't cry because our software did such an awesome job arranging the photos (Which it does), people cry when they see the mosaic because they see the love you put into it.

 You want your big picture to be simple.
 If it's not simple, then you can make it simple.
 Check out these examples.
 Which one looks better?